Vigilante 8: Development

 Life for V8 began when Activision commissioned a port of 1997's Interstate '76 for PC, to PlayStation.
 I-76 was developed by an in-house team at Activision who did not have the time to work on the port, so Luxoflux was brought into the fold.

 The Development Team consisted of five people - Peter Morawiec, Adrian Stephens, David Goodrich, Jeremy Engleman, and Edvard Toth.
 Luxoflux received no supporting code or technical assistance of any kind from Activision's in-house teams.

 In order to make I-76 work on the PlayStation, some serious downsizing had to take place.
 As the levels became smaller and smaller, the frequency of combat encounters increased dramatically, resulting in a far more action-packed experience than the "road trip ambush" style of I-76.

 As told by former Luxoflux Developer David Goodrich, at some point, Luxoflux approached Activision and suggested that the game was turning into a different, but good experience, and asked permission to make it into its own thing.
 Activision approved, and Vigilante 8 was born.

 Vigilante 8 reuses assets from Interstate '76, including vehicles and character models, but most notably at a glance is the 70's aesthetic.

 During market research, the School Bus emerged as a favorite vehicle among focus groups.
-After the events at Columbine High School in April 1999, the School Bus was ordered to be removed from V8SO, but Luxoflux opted to change it to a Prison Bus instead of removing it.